Purpose: how to create Shiny interactive selectInput

 In RStudio select File | New | R Markdown, and in the dialog box, select Shiny from the left hand pane.
 Name your document, add an Author name (or use the field as a subtitle) if desired, and click OK.

-The template will load with some default content which includes an example of selectInput.
+The template will load with some default content which includes an example of selectInput

 You see in the screenshot from the Shiny RMD template below that:

-• a selectInput control has the name (ID) of "n_breaks", and
+control has the name (ID) of"n_breaks"

-• the dropdown output is called using the format input$ID, where [ID] is the selectInput name (ID).
+settings below; - the dropdown output is called using the format

-The example also shows how another type of reactive input control, a sliderInput, is used to allow the user to define settings for the plot output.
-The ID for this control is "bw_adjust".
+, is used to allow the user to define settings for the plot output.
+The ID for this control is "bw_adjust"

 Sample code in the RStudio R Markdown Shiny template